JentleJoe/old-alx-low_level_programming/0x02-functions_nested_loops/README.md

 5. Program that prints sign of a number

-6. Program that computes the absolute value of an integer.
+6. Program that computes the absolute value of an integer

+7. Program that prints the last digit of a number